All Episodes

 9-11, yeah, we got to get used to these kinds of things.

-But to do in the aftermath, what we're doing is only provoking and making it worse, and the rest of the world hates us, and it's all because of Bush.
+But to do in the aftermath, what we're doing is only provoking and making it worse.

 Every day you're told that the way you live your life is destroying the planet, i.e., global warming.

-We all are, each and every day, with a big anti-American message that some people in this country have taken to heart and believe.
+You are being inundated, we all are, each and every day, with a big anti-American message that some people in this country have taken to heart and believe.

-They're telling us what their intentions are.
+They're telling us what their intention.

 They're not even afraid.